megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-hpa.md

         toF("kubernetes-hpa:///?kubernetesClient=#kubernetesClient&operation=listHPA").
         to("mock:result");

-This operation returns a List of HPAs from your cluster
+This operation returns a list of HPAs from your cluster

--   listDeploymentsByLabels: this operation lists the HPAs by labels on a kubernetes cluster
+-   `listDeploymentsByLabels`: this operation lists the HPAs by labels on a kubernetes cluster

 <!-- -->